 Click Find.
 Scroll and click Newsela.

-You’ll be taken into Newsela.
+You’ll be taken into Newsela to create an assignment.
 Note the dark blue ribbon at the top of the Newsela screen.
 This blue ribbon indicates that you are working on assigning an article in Canvas.

-Customize your assignment with instructions and by deciding on locking the level or allowing students to read at their just right level.
+Customize the assignment with instructions and choose to lock the level or allow students to read at their just-right reading level.

-If you want to view the content inside Canvas, uncheck the “Load This Tool In A New Tab” checkbox.
-This allows students to view the assignment within your Canvas classroom.
+If you want students to view the content and submit quizzes inside your Canvas classroom, uncheck the “Load This Tool In A New Tab” checkbox.

 Viewing student grades